Millions of Australian motorists are putting lives at risk by multitasking behind the wheel, according to new research by Finder.Read more…

 How do car insurance price beat deals work?

 The terms and conditions may vary between insurers.
-The following is an example for Woolworths car insurance, so you can see how it works.
+The following is an example for Everyday car insurance, so you can see how it works.

 - You must be over 25 and you also need to meet the standard underwriting criteria, which might mean having a reasonable driving and claims history.